(a) The resistance of a wire of radius and length is . Calculate its resistivity.

 OR

-(ii) The resistance of a metal wire of length m is .
-If the area of cross-section of the wire is , calculate the electrical resistivity of the wire.
+(b) The resistance of a wire of radius is .
+If the resistivity of the material of the wire is , find the length of the wire.
+(Given )

 Why practise Electricity PYQs?

-Electricity has appeared in the 1 Class 10 Science exam we track between 2024, with questions worth 1, 2, 3, 4, 5 marks.
+Electricity has appeared in 5 Class 10 Science exams we track between 2022–2026, with questions worth 1, 2, 3, 4, 5 marks.
 CBSE Board examiners consistently reuse concepts and question patterns from this topic — practising its previous year questions is the most reliable way to know exactly what to expect in your exam.

 Other Science chapters